Associated state: States currently in a formal association

 The Cook Islands and Niue have the status of "self-government in free association".
 New Zealand cannot legislate for them, and in some situations they are considered sovereign states.
 In foreign relations, both interact as sovereign states, and they have been allowed to sign on as a state to United Nations treaties and bodies.
-Neither has decided to join the United Nations, as New Zealand has expressed a view that such a move would lead to their loss of right to automatic acquisition of New Zealand citizenship.
-However, New Zealand has never formally opposed such application, nor has it argued that either country would not be within its sovereign right to do so.
-Both Niue and the Cook Islands have established their own nationality and immigration regimes.
+Neither has decided to join the UN, as New Zealand has expressed a view that such a move would lead to their loss of right to automatic acquisition of New Zealand citizenship.
+In 2025, Cook Islands prime minister Mark Brown stated that the UN confirmed that the Cook Islands did not meet the requirements for UN membership, and foreign minister Tingika Elikana stated that any future decision to join the UN would require a referendum and reevaluation of the relationship with New Zealand.
+Additionally, a spokesperson for the New Zealand Ministry of Foreign Affairs and Trade stated that "the Cook Islands is not a fully independent and sovereign state".
+Both Niue and the Cook Islands have established their own immigration regimes.

 The Federated States of Micronesia (since 1986), the Marshall Islands (since 1986), and Palau (since 1994) are associated with the United States under what is known as the Compact of Free Association, giving the states international sovereignty and ultimate control over their territory.
 However, the governments of those areas have agreed to allow the United States to provide defense; the U.S. federal government provides funding grants and access to U.S. social services for citizens of these areas.
 The United States benefits from its ability to use the islands as strategic military bases.